- Oregon Economic Development District listserv

 Eugene Water and Electric Board “Smart Meter” Pilot Program Evaluation.
 The Eugene Water and Electric Board voted to complete a full conversion to smart meters in 2013.
 In preparation of that $29 million conversion, the utility is conducting a pilot program to test the equipment and monitor how EWEB customers use the technology.
 We are assisting EWEB with an evaluation of the pilot program.
 Work began on the project in Fall 2011 and will be completed in September 2012.
 The project is funded through EWEB.

 Support for food systems projects.
 We provided advice to three organizations (Multnomah County, Ten Rivers Food Web, and Willamette Food and Farms Coalition) in the preparation of grant applications to the Meyer Memorial Foundation for planning activities related to the development of local food systems.
 All of the projects have an economic development emphasis.
 Multnomah County and Willamette Food and Farms Coalition were both successful in their grant applications.
 We will be assisting the Willamette Food and Farms Coalition with their grant activities over the coming months.

 Research project on succession planning and go-to-market strategies for small farmers producing food for local markets.
 We completed a directed research study aimed at understanding challenges and opportunities to help small farmers producing food for direct sale into local markets.
 The research characterized how farmers establish their market strategies, pricing and customer relationships, and sought to gain insights into how small farmers approach questions of growth and succession upon retirement.

 RARE Projects.
-One of the programs within the UO Community Service Center is Resource Assistance for Rural Environments (RARE).
-The RARE program is sponsored in part by AmeriCorps and places students in rural communities for a year of service.
+The Resource Assistance for Rural Environments (RARE) is sponsored in part by AmeriCorps and places students in rural communities for a year of service.
 RARE currently has 18 placements that are addressing economic development at the local or regional level.
 These placements include: